ekasikaralar/NN_based_dynamic_scheduling/secondary_analysis/simulation_codes/ctmc_simulation/README.md

 ## Running the Simulation
 - `main` Function: Creates a `Simulation` object with the specified configuration file and runs the simulation.
-- Output: The 'save' method of the 'Simulation' class outputs the results to a CSV file, as specified by `record_file`.
+- Output: The `save` method of the 'Simulation' class outputs the results to a CSV file, as specified by `record_file`.

 ## Optimal Policy Calculation
 The simulation finds the optimal policies based on the current system state and time interval from an optimal policy matrix.
 This is managed by the `optimal_policy_calculation` function.
 We use the preemptive resume scheduling rule.
 Please refer to the [mdp_solution](https://github.com/ekasikaralar/NN_based_dynamic_scheduling/tree/main/secondary_analysis/mdp_solution ) folder for how we determine the optimal policy given state and time interval.